GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: Abstract

 \section{Abstract}

-In this work, we study distributed optimization algorithms that reduce the high communication costs of synchronization by allowing clients to perform multiple local gradient steps in each communication round.
-Recently, \citet{Mishchenko2022ProxSkip} proposed a new type of local method, called \algname{ProxSkip}, that enjoys an accelerated communication complexity without any data similarity condition.
-However, their method requires all clients to call local gradient oracles with the same frequency.
-Because of statistical heterogeneity, we argue that clients with well-conditioned local problems should compute their local gradients less frequently than clients with ill-conditioned local problems.
-Our first contribution is the extension of the original \algname{ProxSkip} method to the setup where clients are allowed to perform a different number of local gradient steps in each communication round.
-We prove that our modified method, \algname{GradSkip}, still converges linearly, has the same accelerated cxommunication complexity, and the required frequency for local gradient computations is proportional to the local condition number.
-Next, we generalize our method by extending the randomness of probabilistic alternations to arbitrary unbiased compression operators and considering a generic proximable regularizer.
-This generalization, \algname{GradSkip+}, recovers several related methods in the literature.
-Finally, we present an empirical study to confirm our theoretical claims.
+We study a class of distributed optimization algorithms that aim to alleviate high communication costs by allowing clients to perform multiple local gradient-type training steps before communication.
+In a recent breakthrough, \citet{Mishchenko2022ProxSkip} proved that local training, when properly executed, leads to provable communication acceleration, and this holds in the strongly convex regime without relying on any data similarity assumptions.
+However, their \algname{ProxSkip} method requires all clients to take the same number of local training steps in each communication round.
+We propose a redesign of the \algname{ProxSkip} method, allowing clients with ``less important'' data to get away with fewer local training steps without impacting the overall communication complexity of the method.
+In particular, we prove that our modified method, \algname{GradSkip}, converges linearly under the same assumptions and has the same accelerated communication complexity, while the number of local gradient steps can be reduced relative to a local condition number.
+We further generalize our method by extending the randomness of probabilistic alternations to arbitrary unbiased compression operators and by considering a generic proximable regularizer.
+This generalization, which we call \algname{GradSkip+}, recovers several related methods in the literature as special cases.
+Finally, we present an empirical study on carefully designed toy problems that confirm our theoretical claims.